 Robert Neather, Hong Kong Baptist University, China

-‘An even better fourth edition of a widely popular and commonly used book in Translation Studies (TS).
-Munday's volume is a sound and accessible introduction to TS, combining scholarly rigor with reader-friendly style and an excellent didactic orientation, which will continue to make this book highly attractive to students, teachers and newcomers.’
+‘An even better fourth edition of a widely popular and commonly used book in translation studies.
+Munday's volume is a sound and accessible introduction to translation studies, combining scholarly rigor with reader-friendly style and an excellent didactic orientation, which will continue to make this book highly attractive to students, teachers and newcomers.’

 Sonia Colina, University of Arizona, USA

 ‘This book provides a comprehensive and precise coverage of the major theories of translation … The discussion and research points at the end of each topic will be welcomed by students, teachers and researchers alike … written in exceptionally clear and user-friendly style … Readers who may have no previous knowledge of translation studies will also find the book interesting and illuminating.’

 ‘Whether you are a researcher, teacher, practitioner or learner of translation, you should read this book to get a comprehensive view of translation theories of the world, at present and in the past.
 This book is extremely useful as the starting point for understanding translation theories.
 It is deep enough for you to get adequate details and broad enough to let you know which directions to follow in your further research.’

 ‘Jeremy Munday covers it all in this up-to-date book.
 It covers most, if not all, aspects of translation, whether they are theoretical or practical.
 This book is also an essential resource of knowledge for professional, academic and practicing translators.
 Many approaches to translation are clearly and thoroughly explained.’

 Said M. Shiyab, UAE University, UAE